 Fugitive Dreams.
 “Tell me more about the Israelis,” whispers five-year-old Ksenya to her dad on a visit to her grandparents in Palestine.
 Sameer immediately feels a weight descend upon his shoulders.
 How to tell her the truth without “its bloodied shadow staining the course of her life?”
 Join Sameer on a personal journey through the last five decades of the Palestinian experience.

-Author and public speaker.
+Independent author and speaker.
 Subscribe to my monthly newsletter for events announcements, upcoming books and other written works, and more.